Montana/tinder/README.md

 # Usage

-deploy code using dev console on your web browser, run it. modified for the tinder patch, so it works again.
+deploy code using dev console on your web browser, run it. modified for less resoruce use

-## For learning only

 happy tindering